 - Submit Your Housing Deposit

-If you plan to live on campus, you need to submit your non-refundable $375 housing deposit online as soon as possible and no later than May 1.
-If you prefer to pay by check or money order, enclose it with your tuition deposit.
-Housing assignments are made in mid-July.
+If you plan to live in University housing, make your $375 housing deposit as soon as possible (non-refundable after May 1).
+Housing will only be guaranteed for the first 1,250 students with both a tuition deposit and a housing deposit on file.
+If you prefer to pay by check or money order, enclose it with your tuition deposit (we suggest using separate checks).

 Deposit Now »